Experienced referrals for Immune Therapies - Available Now!

 Overview: As mentioned above, breakthroughs in cancer treatment create great excitement – and this was the case with the new drug-based immune therapies.

-However, it is extremely important that patients differentiate between drug-based immune therapies, developed by big Pharmaceutical Companies, and the blood or tissue-based immune therapies that we help our patients access.
+However, it is extremely important that patients differentiate between drug-based immune therapies, developed by big Pharmaceutical Companies, and the blood or tissue-based immune therapies that we organise for our patients

 Background: In the case of the drug based immune therapies, once FDA approval was obtained, they were quickly and widely distributed.
 There was tremendous enthusiasm and massive promotion – oncologists saw them as alternatives to chemotherapies.